-The field of ethnic studies was developed in response to the 1960s civil rights movement in the U.S. A group of scholars concerned with the marginalization of communities of color founded what they then called the National Association of Interdisciplinary Studies for Native-American, Black, Chicano, Puerto Rican and Asian Americans in the early 1970s.
+The field of ethnic studies was developed in response to the 1960s civil rights movement in the U.S. A group of scholars concerned with the marginalization of communities of color founded what they then called the "National Association of Interdisciplinary Studies for Native-American, Black, Chicano, Puerto Rican and Asian Americans" in the early 1970s.
 In 1985, this group renamed itself the National Association for Ethnic Studies (NAES).
-Ethnic studies is a multidisciplinary field of scholarship and draws on academic disciplines that include anthropology, history, literature, politics and the law.
-Scholars are able to combine the most useful approaches to their topics to come up with a unique framework that lets them address many aspects of ethnic identity.
+Ethnic studies draws on academic disciplines such as anthropology, history, literature, politics and the law, combining these topics to help scholars to address many aspects of personal identity.

 Graduates of programs in ethnic studies are all around us, working in fields like social services, counseling, criminal justice and law.
 Learning about the history of one or various ethnic groups enables individuals who are not members of that group to foster a deeper appreciation and understanding of that group, and of culture and society as a whole.
 Meanwhile, members of an ethnic group may find that their insight and understanding of their own cultural heritage — as well as the heritage of others — expands in valuable ways.
 In fact, the field's versatility is what can make it so enticing, providing people with opportunities to find jobs right within their own communities or to explore ways to make the world a more fair and equitable place.
 As a result, those interested in pursuing ethnic studies should be creative, tolerant, and above all, intellectually curious.